-It’s a day to celebrate, yet the consequences of this outbreak – the worst the world has ever known, are devastating: plus de 11,000 deaths out of 28,000 infections in Liberia, en Sierra Leone et en Guinée, the three worst affected countries, and economies and lives shattered.
+It’s a day to celebrate, yet the consequences of this outbreak – the worst the world has ever known, are devastating: over 11,000 deaths out of 28,000 infections in Liberia, en Sierra Leone et en Guinée, the three worst affected countries, and economies and lives shattered.

 Liberia was first declared free of Ebola transmission in May 2015, but the virus was re-introduced twice since then, with the latest flare-up in November.
 The last confirmed patient in Liberia has tested negative for the disease following two consecutive 21 day incubation cycles of the disease.